jdossgollin/blog/content/posts/2020-02-10-green-new-deal.md

 > Unsprawling America isn’t as hard as it sounds, because America is suffering from a critical, once-in-a-lifetime housing shortage.
 The National Low Income Housing Coalition reported last year that the U.S. has a national deficit of more than 7.2 million affordable and available rental homes for families most in need.
 Of course, if we build those homes in transit-accessible places, we can save their occupants time and money.
 But the scale of housing demand at this moment is such that we could build them in car-centric suburbs, too, and provide a human density that would not just support transit but also reduce the need to travel as shops, jobs, and schools crop up within walking distance.

-Future iterations of the Green New Deal should make this unsprawling a central priority; for further reading, read [Baca's Slate article](https://slate.com/business/2019/02/green-new-deal-alexandria-ocasio-cortez-flaw-land-use.html) and [a longer report in Curbed](https://www.curbed.com/a/texas-california/electric-cars-climate-change-sacramento-california) by @awalkerinLA.
+Future iterations of the Green New Deal should make this unsprawling a central priority; for further reading, read [Baca's Slate article](https://slate.com/business/2019/02/green-new-deal-alexandria-ocasio-cortez-flaw-land-use.html) and [a longer report in Curbed](https://www.curbed.com/a/texas-california/electric-cars-climate-change-sacramento-california) by Alissa Walker.

 I want to make one last point about sprawl: it's bad for managing the extreme weather that we have already locked in through climate change.
 My research focuses on designing infrastructure systems with climate change mitigation in mind, so this is a special passion of mine.